 Put simply, finding the right outsourced CFO can be vital to your company’s ability to scale.

 Access to on-demand financial insights across siloed team operations will not only improve your understanding of core business fundamentals, but will also yield insights into adjacent verticals like subscription pricing, brick and mortar expansion, and 3PL management.

-At Merchant Candy, we advise brands to leverage a best-in-class fractional CFO partner to ensure that financial data is in sync and receivables are fully tracked.
+At Streamlined, we advise brands to leverage a best-in-class fractional CFO partner to ensure that financial data is in sync and receivables are fully tracked.
 In turn, you’ll ensure that the hygiene of your company’s expenses, payments, and accounting is properly taken care of.

 We chatted with Burlap & Barrel co-founder Ori Zohar about his search process for an outsourced CFO firm and distilled his most actionable advice into two critical steps.

 When determining the best outsourced CFO for your growing brand, the first step involves ensuring specific needs and deliverables before diving into the search process.